entirelymagic/Design_Algorithms_in_Python/README.md

 # Design_Algorithms_in_Python

 > During this project I will create the project written in English as the book is in Romanian.
 > I will develop all the code using type hints and test driven development.

-## Chapter 1 - Object Oriented Programming
+## Chapter 1 - Object-Oriented Programming

+> After finishing this chapter the reader will be able to:
+> - define a class with attributes and instantiate an object.
+> - overload operators and magic methods.
+> - implement correctly the `__init__` and `__new__` constructors.
+> - know how to use inheritance, polymorphism and overriding.

 1.1.
 Define a Rational class to create rational numbers from 2 integers

 1.2.
 Raise `ZeroDivisionError` if denominator from Rational is not different from 0.